ansys/pyturbowizard/tts_documentation/ConfigFile.md

 - "setup":
   - Specify setup function
   - Available functions:
-    - **"setup_01" (default):** standard setup
+    - **"setup_compressible_01" (default):** standard setup for compressible fluids
+    - "setup_incompressible_01": standard setup for incompressible fluids (beta)
 - "numerics":
   - Specify numeric settings
   - Available functions:
     - "numerics_defaults": Use Fluent default settings
-    - "numerics_bp_tn_2305": Use turbo best practice settings from May 2023 in combination with Fluent default discretization-schemes
+    - **"numerics_bp_tn_2305" (default):**  Use turbo best practice settings from May 2023 in combination with Fluent default discretization-schemes
+    - "numerics_bp_tn_2305_lsq" : Use turbo best practice settings from May 2023, but usage of LSQ gradient discretization-scheme
-    - **"numerics_bp_all_2305" (default):** Use turbo best practice settings from May 2023, additionally set explicitly all discretization-schemes to second order
+    - "numerics_bp_all_2305": Use turbo best practice settings from May 2023, additionally set explicitly all discretization-schemes to second order

 - "initialization":
   - Specify initialization settings
   - Available functions: